 \section{Conclusion}

-The main prediction of this Letter is that non-supersymmetric QCD leads to chiral symmetry breaking all the way up to $N_f < 3 N_c$.
+The main prediction of this paper is that non-supersymmetric QCD leads to chiral symmetry breaking all the way up to $N_f<3N_c$.
 This prediction assumes that the phase of the dynamics is continuous from the lower edge to the higher edge of the conformal window, where the AMSB effects are shown to be relevant, while we cannot conclusively determine whether the AMSB effects are relevant near the middle of the conformal window where the fixed point dynamics is non-perturbative.

-Our analysis cannot be applied to the range $N_f \geq 3 N_c$, because in SQCD for $N_f \geq 3N_c$ the AMSB effects make the squark masses negative without a ground state.
+At both the upper edge and lower edge of the conformal window, we needed to make an assumption about the initial conditions of the couplings and RGE flow in order to obtain a QCD-like chiral symmetry breaking minimum.
+Under this assumption, the twice-dual theory flows to a positive mass squared for the twice-dual squarks and the magnetic theory flows to a positive mass squared for the dual squarks (near the corresponding IR fixed points).
+As a result, the dynamics is continuous throughout the conformal window.
+Note that in both theories, the picture with complementary set of initial conditions lead to runaways toward $\mathcal{O}(\Lambda)$ field values, but is also continuous through the window.
+In fact, it has been shown that for $1.43N_c\lesssim N_f < \frac{3N_c}{2}$ there are similar baryonic runaways towards an uncalculable minimum.

-Our prediction appears to be consistent with recent lattice QCD simulations.
-Namely, the paper \cite{Amato:2018nvj} suggests that $SU(2)$ gauge theories exhibit chiral symmetry breaking for $N_f < 6$, while $SU(3)$ gauge theory with $N_f=8$ breaks chiral symmetry \cite{LatKMI:2014xoh} and that with $N_f=12$ appears to reach an IR fixed point \cite{LatKMI:2013bhp}. {These results are still subject to discussions, however \cite{DeGrand:2015zxa}. }
+Our analysis cannot be applied to the range $N_f \geq 3 N_c$, because there the squark mass-squareds become negative and the AMSB theory has a genuine runaway.
+We also cannot make conclusions about $N_f=\frac{3N_c}{2}$ because of the obstruction of classical conformal invariance in the dynamical superpotential, although continuity would imply chiral-symmetry-breaking there as well.

 The remaining issue is whether there is a phase transition as the size of the AMSB is increased from $m \ll \Lambda$ below the dynamical scale $\Lambda$ to $m \gg \Lambda$.
-The consistency of the analysis here and the lattice QCD results suggests that the two limits are continuously connected without a phase transition.
+The agreement of our result and some lattice result supports this possibility.
 It was suggested that an extension of the holomorphy argument may justify the absence of phase transition \cite{Csaki:2021xhi,Csaki:2021aqv}.
 But further investigation is warranted to understand this question quantitatively.